Transportation in South Florida: BayLink

 BayLink is a long proposed streetcar, light rail, or Metrorail extension that would connect Downtown Miami to South Beach via the MacArthur Causeway, with the light rail or streetcar options potentially having loops at both ends.
 Originally proposed as a light rail line such as a monorail, Miami Beach city officials opposed this in favor of something less intrusive, such as a streetcar.
 They also cited concerns of unwanted downtown residents detrimenting the South Beach image.
 Additionally, the unused parts of the bases of the MacArthur Causeway bridge pilings that were to be used to support the line have been used for the widening of the causeway for the construction of the Port Miami Tunnel.
 Officials still thought it was feasible, as a light rail streetcar, and in 2014 were considering the possibility of a public-private partnership to help fund it.

 2016: SMART plan

 In 2016, a new plan was introduced, known as the Strategic Miami Area Rapid Transit (SMART) expansion plan.
 It outlined six corridors in need of premium transit lines, NW 27th Avenue North Corridor, FEC line Coastal Link, an east–west line likely following the Dolphin Expressway, South Dade Transitway conversion, Kendall Corridor down Kendall Drive (SW 88 Street), and BayLink (Beach Corridor).
 The Beach Corridor line might also connect Midtown and downtown Miami.
 The lines would most likely use at-grade heavy rail at best, but may be bus-rapid transit, light rail, or Metromover in the case of BayLink.
 The price would likely be at least $70 billion for all 70 mi.
 In early 2017, funding for studies was moved forward, with some controversy.

+In 2025, the first line built under the SMART plan, the South Dade Transitway, opened to the public.